mdamien/mdamien.github.io/index.md

 ##My projects

 ###FabLab UTC: A local hackerspace
 Built my own hackerspace with over 100k€ in funding.
 Developed the website (assos.utc.fr/fablab), built many machines ( 3D printer, quadcopter, robot, ...) & software.
-I also teached to other student in many subjects like Android or Arduino.
+I also taught to other student in many subjects like Android or Arduino.
 Technologies involved: Python, C, Arduino, electronics & Android

 ###ACAPL : A local association